 After the syngas has been created, a cleanup reactor may be used to remove undesirable tar particulates.
 Particulates are often removed using cyclonic separation.
 In a cyclone separator with secondary input, oxygen is sprayed through nozzles to create a vortex.
-The particulates will be unable to follow the tight curve of the vortex due to the increased inertia caused by their larger density.2 An Alicat mass flow meter’s high accuracy can ensure that particulates of the right density are separated efficiently by tightly controlling the oxygen flow.
+The particulates will be unable to follow the tight curve of the vortex due to the increased inertia caused by their larger density.2 A high-accuracy mass flow controller can ensure that particulates of the right density are separated efficiently by tightly controlling the oxygen flow.
 The syngas can be further cleaned with oil or water scrubbing to remove residual tar.

-Syngas produced by this method can be used for hydrogen fuel cells, power generation, transportation fuels, etcetera.
+Syngas produced by this method can be used for hydrogen fuel cells, power generation, transportation fuels, and more.
 A common secondary product from this process is “biochar”.
-Biochar properties can be successfully predicted utilizing the van-Krevelen diagram.3 Biochar typically has hygroscopic properties and is highly useful in soil amendment, due to its inherent water retention, porous nature and utility as a carbon source.
+Biochar properties can be successfully predicted utilizing the van-Krevelen diagram.3 Biochar typically has hygroscopic properties and is highly useful in soil amendment, due to its inherent water retention, porous nature, and utility as a carbon source.
 When operating at higher temperatures, gasification will produce liquid stone and metal instead of biochar.
-These resulting products can be used as construction materials or high density filler and have been proven to be non-leaching.4
+These resulting products can be used as construction materials or high-density filler and have been proven to be non-leaching.4

-Alicat Scientific Mass Flow Controllers can be used in multiple areas of the gasification process: combustion, clean-up reactors, safety, and quality control.
-The precision and versatility of these units allows for more precise syngas production, redundancy between units and extremely fast control.
-After all, the quality of the syngas produced is dependent upon accurate and repeatable flow of oxygen into the gasification chamber.
+Alicat mass flow controllers can be used in multiple areas of the gasification process: combustion, cleanup reactors, safety, and quality control.
+The precision and versatility of these units allow for more precise syngas production, redundancy between units, and extremely fast control.
+After all, the quality of the syngas produced is dependent upon the accurate and repeatable flow of oxygen into the gasification chamber.